-Step Two: Provide information about your Other Primary Caregiver status.
-Student First Name: St Student Last Na Student Last Name: OPC First Name: OPC Last Name: OPC Last Name: OPC Address: OPC Address: City: State: ZIP: Relationship to enrolling student: Date student sta Date student started residing with OPC: Verify Other Primary Caregiver status (check any that apply): $\square$ I provide care or control for the enrolli $\square$ I provide substantial support for the en ☐ Enrolling stude $\hfill\square$ Enrolling student resides with me, the other primary caregiver Step Three: Provide informa tion about the paren t/legal guardian Full Name of Parent/Legal Guardian: Address of Parent/Legal Guardian: City: State: ZIP: Phone: The parent or legal guardian is unable to provide primary care and substantial support because of the following serious family hardship (check any that apply): he/she has an active military assignment Step Four: Confirmation of C ther Primary Caregiv er Status.
-By signing below, I swear and attest that I am the Other Primary Caregiver and the parent, custodian, or guardian is unable to supply such care and support because of a serious family hardship .
-I further accept that all provisions set forth in "Step Three: Certification of Residency Requirements" on the DC Residency Verification Form are incorporated and merged herein.
-Other Primary Caregiver SIGN HERE: Da te: SCHOOL OFFICIAL USE ONLY Complete the area below to confirm school verification of other primary caregiver status.
-I reviewed the Other Primary Caregiver status as specified above and the OPC meets all three criteria and that the parent or legal guardian is unable to provide primary care and substantial support due to serious family hardship.
-In addition, the above identified Other Primary Caregiver provided one of the following documents to verify OPC status: ☐ Sworn Statement ☐ Records from the previous school year ☐ Immunization or medical records ☐ Unexpired official documentation from the federal government or the ☐ Government of the District of Columbia ☐ Attestation for Other Primary Caregiver I certify, under the penalties of perjury, that I have personally reviewed all the documents presented and affirm that the information represented above is true to the best of my knowledge, information, and belief.
+Step Two: Provide information about your OPC status.
+Student First Name: Student Last Na Student Last Name: OPC First Name: OPC Last Name: OPC Address: City: State: ZIP: Relationship to enrolling student: Date student sta Date student started residing with OPC: Verify OPC status (check all that apply): $\square$ I provide care or control for the enrollin $\square$ I provide substantial support for the en ☐ Enrolling stude $\hfill\Box$ Enrolling student resides with me, the other primary caregiver Step Three: Provide informa tion about the parent t/legal guardian Full Name of Parent/Legal Guardian: Address of Parent/Legal Guardian: City: State: ZIP: Phone: The parent or legal guardian is unable to provide primary care and substantial support because of the following serious family hard (check any that apply): he/she has an active military assignment te to neglect and/or abuse tion uardian is unable to supply such p Three: Certification of SCHOOL OFFICIAL USE ONLY Complete the area below to confirm school verification of other primary caregiver status.
+I reviewed the OPC status as specified above and the OPC meets all three criteria and that the parent or legal guardian is unable to provide primary care and substantial support due to serious family hardship.
+In addition, the above identified OPC provided one of the following documents to verify OPC status: Sworn Statement Unexpired official documentation from the federal government or the Government of the District of Columbia Immunization or medical records Attestation for Other Primary Caregiver Incertify, under the penalties of perjury, that I have personally reviewed all the documents presented and affirm that the information represented above is wing documents to verify OPC federal government or the he information represented above is true to the best of my knowledge, information, and belief.
 I also affirm that all supporting documentation to this form will be retained by the school and made available to OSSE, external auditors, and other agencies, including but not limited, to the DC Office of the Inspector General and the DC Office of the Attorney General, upon request.
-School Official Name (print): Signature: Date:
+School Official Name (print): 9 Signature: Date: